 The holiday accommodation is a 35ft x 12ft Willerby static caravan.
-It is beautifully situated with fabulous scenery and comes fully equipped with full sized gas cooker and 4 -ring hob, fridge, microwave, fully fitted kitchen/diner with comprehensive range of crockery, cutlery and glassware etc. Parking for 1 vehicle on site.
+It is beautifully situated with incredible scenery and comes fully equipped with full sized gas cooker and 4 -ring hob, fridge, microwave, fully fitted kitchen/diner with range of crockery, cutlery and glassware etc. Parking for 1 vehicle on site.

 Braehead is situated just a 10 minute walk from the town of Stromness, where the ferry from Scrabster arrives daily.
 Stromness has a population of around 2000 people and the town is very quaint with cobbled streets, shops, pubs and nice places to eat.
 There is a good butcher, bakery, a Co-op and a chinese takeaway.
 Orkney's capital city being Kirkwall, is 16 miles from Stromness but served by a regular public bus.
 There are laundry facilities available at the Terminal Building on Ferry Road (where the boat comes in).